- Date : 24/07/2020

-NBFCs and banks perform similar functions but differ in many ways.
-Read on to find out what they are.
+NBFCs and banks perform similar functions, but differ in many ways.
+Read on to find out the difference between banks and NBFC.

-Banks and NBFCs have many overlapping functions and offer similar products.
+Banks and Non-Banking Financial Company (NBFC) have many overlapping functions and offer similar products.
 This leads many people to use the terms interchangeably.
 However, the two are very different entities, with different structures, payment schedules, and more.

 Let us understand the differences between these two financial systems that contribute heavily to the country’s economy.